keep-starknet-strange/awesome-stwo/README.md

 - [Keth](https://github.com/kkrt-labs/keth) - An open-source proving backend for the Ethereum Execution Layer built with on Starkware's provable VM, Cairo.
 - [LuminAIR](https://github.com/gizatechxyz/LuminAIR) - An open-source Machine Learning framework that leverages STWO to ensure the integrity of computational graphs.
+- [VEX](git@github.com:trade-vex/awesome-stwo.git) - A fast provable orderbook that reduces the entire order matching engine to hash operations.
+Implemented in STWO

 ## ZK-VMs